 The “Nutrition” screen provides a more comprehensive list of foods to eat and avoid to improve each of your biomarker readings that need work along with your goals.

 The “Food Basket” screen allows you to create a custom food menu to achieve your caloric and supplemental goals.

 My InsideTracker Experience

 I first came across InsideTracker several years back via the Quantified Self LinkedIn group, where they had posted a discount offer to try out their service.
-I signed up for a single-test plan (no longer offered – they only offer multi-test plans now), and set up an appointment with LabCorp* to have my bloodwork done.
+I signed up for a single-test plan, and set up an appointment with LabCorp* to have my bloodwork done.
 However, the next day, InsideTracker contacted me to offer the at-home test option at no charge so I took them up on the offer (I arranged to have someone come by my office).
 The entire process took probably 10 minutes (albeit a bit awkward, having my co-workers watch me get blood drawn in our conference room!)